 Once you make your prediction your class name will be added to this page below and you will be able to track and compare your prediction to the live snowpack graph as it grows (or melts) each week of the winter!

-View the interactive map of weather stations around Quincy CA:
+View the interactive map of weather stations in the Upper Feather River Watershed: